t4d-gmbh/working-with-git/source/git/principles.md

 - Never develop directly on the main reference
 - Never modify shared history
 - Try to consolidate branches whenever possible
-- Verify the functionality of the resulting state **before** you incorporate a branches into the main reference
+- Verify the functionality of the resulting state **before** you incorporate a branch into the main reference
 :::

 [^sn1]: While **`git` is a distributed** version control system, **it is not decentralized**: Each repository usually has one upstream location (e.g. **origin**) which acts as reference location for the reference branch.